bumi/stacking-sats-binance/README.md

 Run it periodically to automatically place BTC buy orders and convert a certain percentage of the available EUR balance to BTC.

-Use this at your own risk and decide for yourself whether or not you want to run this tool!

 ## 🔑 Binance API Key